Von-Taylor/CSE15L-Lab-Reports/lab-report-week-5.md

     > Output:
     > ![findtype](Week-5-Lab-Report-Pics/findtype.jpg)
     > - What this command does is it recursively lists all relative paths to files in a file that are directories.
 This is useful\
-    > for when you want to only list all the subdirectories in a directory, but not all the files within them.
+    > for when you want to only list all the subdirectories in a directory, but not all the regular files within them.

 2. -iname command
     > `find <directory> -iname "<fileName>"`